Publication Ethics

 Plagiarism

-All submissions are screened using plagiarism detection software before editorial decision-making or peer review.
+All submissions are screened for plagiarism using plagiarism-detection software before editorial decision-making or peer review.
 The acceptable similarity threshold is 15% overall, with no single source exceeding 3%.

 Manuscripts exceeding these thresholds may be returned for revision, rejected, or investigated further if plagiarism or unethical text reuse is suspected.